ingresso-group/slate/source/includes/_intro.md

 will be a JSON block acocmpanying it which contains human readable error text so that the caller has some idea of what they have done wrong.

+To check whether there is a problem with the Ingresso API or the backend systems we connect to you can check the [Ingresso status page](https://status.ingresso.co.uk/).

 ## Variables controlling output